MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

 ## How it works

-1. As the technician using Dynamics 365 Remote Assist mobile, select the **Snapshot** icon to snap your photo.
+1. The technician, who is using Dynamics 365 Remote Assist mobile, selects the **Snapshot** button to snap a photo.

     ![Screenshot of the snapshot icon in Dynamics 365 Remote Assist mobile.](./media/snapshot1.png "Snapshot Icon")

-2. You'll know you're in snapshot mode when a **red border** appears on your device's screen.
+    In snapshot mode, a **red border** appears on the technician's mobile app screen.
 The snapshot is automatically shared to the remote collaborator's screen on Microsoft Teams.

     ![Screenshot of the snapshot icon with the red border.](./media/snapshot2.png "Red Border")

-3. Both the technician and remote collaborator can place 2D annotations to the snapshot.
+3. Both the technician and remote collaborator can place 2D annotations on the snapshot.

     ![Screenshot of annotations on snapshots.](./media/snapshot4.png "Annotate snapshot")

-4. After both the technician and remote collaborator are finished annotating on the snapshot, the technician selects the **Check Mark** to **save** or **discard** the snapshot.
+4. When the technician and remote collaborator are finished annotating the snapshot, the technician selects the **Check mark** button to save or discard the snapshot.

     ![Screenshot of the check mark.](./media/snapshot4.png "Check Mark")

-5. The technician is prompted with the options to **discard** the snapshot or **save** the snapshot to either the **mobile device's photo gallery**, **Dynamics 365 Remote Assist mobile's text chat**, or **both**.
+5. The technician is prompted to discard the snapshot or save it to the mobile device gallery, text chat, or both.
 Select your choice and then select **Save.**

     ![Screenshot of saving on snapshots.](./media/snapshot6a.png "Save snapshot")